 2. File your return

 The IRS charges two separate penalties for being late with your tax return.
 The first is a charge for missing the deadline — which, in most parts of the country, is April 18 this year.
-(Taxpayers in Maine and Massachusetts get to file their return April 19 due to state holidays.)
+(People in disaster areas may get additional time to file).
 The penalty for late filing is 5 percent of the amount due each month, and is the larger of the two penalties.
 The penalty for failure to pay is 0.5 percent a month and maxes out at 25 percent.
 (When both penalties are levied in the same month, the total penalty is 5 percent a month: 4.5 percent for failure to file and 0.5 percent for failure to pay.)
-You also pay 3 percent interest on the amount you owe, which will rise to 4 percent April 1.
+In the three months ended June, the interest rate for unpaid taxes is 7 percent.